-Netgear’s C3000 is another N300 router that, despite being less expensive, still boasts a comparable 340Mbps down, and 300Mbps up.
-While a router of this class doesn’t get the same range as more updated AC routers, the power the C3000 boasts is enough to achieve maximum speed on most basic wireless plans.
+Netgear’s C3000 is another N300 router that, despite being a basic model, still boasts high upload and download speeds.
+Depending on your Internet service package, the C3000 can get 340Mbps down, and 300Mbps up.
+While a router of this class does not get the same range as more modern AC routers, the power the C3000 boasts is enough to achieve maximum speed on most basic wireless plans.

 3. ARRIS SURFboard AC1800 (SBG6782-AC)

 The Arris SURFboard SBG6782-AC is the definitive upgrade to the Arris SBG6580.
 The AC1750 modem/router offers impressive range, as Arris’ WiFi Beamforming technology can deliver focused signals towards stationary devices to maximize its effectiveness.